Overview of Cystic Fibrosis

-Since cystic fibrosis is hereditary, family history is a large factor on if you will also have cystic fibrosis.
-Cystic fibrosis is found in all cultures, but it is predominantly found in white people from Northern European ancestry.
+Since cystic fibrosis is hereditary, family history is a large factor in if you will also have cystic fibrosis.
+Cystic fibrosis is found in all cultures, but it is predominantly found in white people of Northern European ancestry.
 These are the main two risk factors of the disease.
-You should be able to tell if you possible have it based on your family and your ancestry.
+You should be able to tell if you possibly have it based on your family and your ancestry.

 Cystic Fibrosis Complications

 There are so many complications found with cystic fibrosis.
 This disease is the leading cause of airway damage, which means it may be hard for you to move air in and out of the lungs and clear mucus from the airways too.
 When you cough, you will likely be coughing up blood since the airway walls will be so thin.
 Since this will likely result in thick mucus forming in the airways, you will also be at high risk for chronic infections, such as bronchitis or pneumonia.
 This thick mucus will also aggravate the lining of the nose; you are also at high risk for growths in the nose, which is also called polyps.
 You may also experience chest pain, breathlessness, exacerbations, or over time, respiratory failure.